Blakmane/DominionsEnhanced6/README.md

   - Berytos - Mages gained more magic.
   - Vanheim - Vanadrott A2 -> A3, Vanherse and Vanjarl reduced in price by 10%
   - Helheim - Updated
-  - Rus - Bears reduced in quantity by 20%.
+  - Rus - Updated
   - Niefelheim - Niefel Giants and Rimvaettir gained magic axes
   - Muspelheim - DEified.
   - Pelagia - Pearl Citadels available earlier.
 Cheaper merfolk troops.
   - Oceania - Capricorn can transform into Capricornus and gain air breathing.
 Better UW animal summons and new spells with huge AoEs to buff animals.
 New sea monster summon.
   - Therodos - Growth Thero only requires Growth 1.
 Spectres have armor but reduced MR. Daktyl gained D1.
 Gained undead only AP weapons combat spell.
-  - Atlantis - Unfinished; Pending content.
+  - Atlantis - New Adept of the Deep land-rec mage.
+New summons.
   - R'lyeh - Aboleths are amphibious, but take damage on land and become petrified and immobile if their health gets too low.
 Laboratories will rehydrate petrified Aboleths.
 Slaves cheaper.
   - Zion - Mild overhaul.
 Summon research levels lowered and efficiency buffed.
 Gained two new mages - a 1F 100% FAS mage and a 1N mage.
-Cap sacred probably needs changed still.
+New reclimit 1 angel sacred on cap.
 Cap site produces resources.
   - Chaco - Mild overhaul.
 Increased invuln and attack on Katsinas.
 Gained a national Priest spell for AoE2 barkskin.
   - Albion - Indefinitely removed.
 May or may not return later.
   - Bhod - Gained a small amount of Glamour.
-  - Fennoscandia - Updated
+  - Fennoscandia - Gained a plethora of new summons.
-  - Alchera - Astral swapped for Glamour.
+  - Alchera - Now a S/G nation.
   - Nihuala - Mild overhaul.
 New Mage-priest.
 First Son Champion gained H1.
 Troops gained the Animal tag.
 New combat spells.
   - Nahullo -> Sitecah - Renamed to Sitecah.
 Gained some summons from Nihuala.
   - Bantay Tubig - New nation.
 Underwater Philippine nation, featuring many monstrous summons, flying sharks, and a touch of blood magic.
 - MA:
-  - Arcoscephale - Updated
+  - Arcoscephale - Mild overhaul.
+Troop roster rebuilt, sacred recruits in pairs.
   - Phlegra - Shackled mages made 1CP.
   - Pangaea - Updated
   - Asphodel - Income reworked; 1% domkill -> 25% income reduction, 5% dominion taxloss, 0.2% domkill.
 Much of the Sloth theme of DE5 Asphodel cut; Still present on Centaurs and high level summons.